 And that is how I got myself invited to the Table Mountain Star Party.
 You don’t have to know much, and everyone is super kind and didn’t bother to mention, until we arrived, that you can’t even see Orion in the summer!

 Going to the Table Mountain Star Party was definitely a great idea.
-For Victor, it served a clean, rationale scientific tonic after the woo woo of the Oregon Country Fair.
-While I skipped scanning the sky on the third night for an early bedtime, reconnecting with old friends, being back to such a fantastic part of Washington, and then surrounded by people consumed with passion made for a excellent weekend.
+For Victor, it served as a clean, rational scientific tonic after the woo woo of the Oregon Country Fair.
+While I skipped scanning the sky on the third night for an early bedtime, reconnecting with old friends, being back to such a fantastic part of Washington, and then surrounded by people consumed with passion made for an excellent weekend.

 Before you look at the pictures, here’s a link to Shane and Michelle’s blog about writing science, here is a link to Shane’s TED talk on what’s up with Pluto (and EXO-PLANETS), and finally, go visit the Adler Planetarium in Chicago.

 Finally, you’ll want to go check out Alan Dyer’s images and blog from the Table Mountain Star Party.
 Holy smokes!
 WE WERE THERE!!!
 WE WERE THERE!
 Just incredible.
 Click here: Table Mountain Site and here where he discusses how he shoots.